 Foundations of geometry, study of axiom systems for finite geometries and Euclidean geometry, topics in synthetic geometry; introduction to hyperbolic and other geometries.
 Geometric transformation theory and classification of geometries by transformation groups.
 Prerequisite: 239.
 Fall in odd years.

 The concept of a solution, tangent fields, the existence and uniqueness theorem and its implications, elementary solution techniques, series and numerical solutions, linear equations and systems, Laplace transforms, applications.
 Prerequisite: 239.
 Spring.

 338 Numerical Analysis.
 (4)

 Numerical algorithms and error estimations, solutions of linear and nonlinear equations and systems, numerical solutions of differential equations, numerical integration, interpolation and approximation techniques, matrix methods and power series calculations.
 Prerequisite: 239 and familiarity with computer programming.
-Fall in odd years.
+Spring in even years.

 340 Topics in Advanced Mathematics.
 (4)

 Content varies from semester to semester.
 Topics will be chosen from both pure and applied mathematics and may include algebraic coding theory, cryptology, number theory, mathematical modeling, mathematical logic, complex analysis, topology, dynamical systems, applications to computer science.
 May be repeated for credit when topics vary.
 Prerequisite: 239.
 Additional prerequisites possible depending on the topic.
-Spring in even years and every fall.
+Fall.

 341 Fourier Series and Boundary Value Problems.
 (4)